-You will be interviewed and asked questions so that IRCC can decide if you are eligible to make a claim in Canada.
-This is called the eligibility interview.
+At your eligibility interview, IRCC asks you questions to decide if you can make a claim in Canada.
 This interview is not your refugee hearing.

-- Review your application (BOC Form and all the information from the IRCC Portal) and ask you questions about the information you provided
+- Look at your application (BOC Form and all the information from the IRCC Portal) and ask you questions about the information you gave.

-- Ask you to confirm the names, dates, places of birth and contact information of your family members
+- Check the names, dates, places of birth, and contact information of your family members.

 - Why did you come to Canada?